941485-patrol/simple-api-flask/README.md

 *Note: Be sure to run postgresql server and create a database before cloning. \
 *Test notes: Be sure to follow testing steps before testing again.

+### Docker (If you want to run the site using docker)
+1. Configure .example_env and .example_database_env
+2. Rename to .env and database.env
+1. docker-compose up
+2. docker-compose postgres bash
+3. psql --host=postgres --username=POSTGRES_USER
+4. c\ POSTGRES_DB then exit
+5. docker-compose up some-flask-api python seeder.py seed
+5. docker-compose up some-flask-api (testing steps 6-7 if you want to test application)
+10. Use curl or postman or talend api tester on browser

 ### Endpoints
 |Method|URL|Form|Description|